node-girls/express-workshop/test/tutorial/step-3-setting-up-supertest.md

 const request = supertest(app)
 ```

-The `request` is what will be going to your server, we will be asserting on the response that comes back.
+The `request` is what will be going to your server, we will be checking the response that comes back.

 Now that we've done this setup we can test GET POST PUT PATCH and DELETE requests!